|

 Bloom:

-Dark purple, white center.
-Buds black-purple.
+Dark black-purple, white center, ages lighter with more purple highlights.
 Strong, clove, damask, old rose fragrance.
 20 to 30 petals.
-Average diameter 2.5".
-Medium, double (17-25 petals), in small clusters, flat to cupped, old-fashioned, rounded bloom form.
-Prolific, continuous (perpetual) bloom throughout the season.
+Average diameter 3".
+Medium to large, double (17-25 petals), borne mostly solitary, in small clusters, cupped, old-fashioned, rounded, ruffled bloom form.
+Prolific, blooms in flushes throughout the season.
 Medium, leafy sepals, ovoid buds.

 Habit:

 Bushy, compact, few or no prickles/thorns, well-branched.
-Medium, semi-glossy, dark green foliage.
+Medium, semi-glossy, medium green foliage.
 3 to 5 leaflets.

 Height: 20" to 30" (50 to 75cm).
 Width: 20" to 2' (50 to 60cm).